Animals

 Animals in Art: Albrecht Dürer, Rhinoceros, 1515, National Gallery of Art, Washington, DC, USA.

-Dürer’s woodcut is not an entirely accurate representation of rhinoceros.
-It is because this image is based on a written description and brief sketch by an unknown artist of an Indian rhinoceros that had arrived in Lisbon in 1515.
+Dürer’s woodcut is not an entirely accurate representation of a rhinoceros.
+It is because this image is based on a written description and a brief sketch by an unknown artist of an Indian rhinoceros that had arrived in Lisbon in 1515.
 Dürer never saw the actual rhinoceros, which was the first living example in Europe since Roman times.

 In 1515, the King of Portugal, Manuel I, sent the animal as a gift for Pope Leo X, but it died in a shipwreck off the coast of Italy in early 1516.
 A live rhinoceros was not seen again in Europe until a second specimen, named Abada, arrived from India at the court of Sebastian of Portugal in 1577, being later inherited by Philip II of Spain around 1580.
 Anyway, this image was regarded by Westerners as a true representation of a rhinoceros into the late 18th century.